Pant/nextcloudpi-readthedocs/FAQ.md

 For this reasons, this is not supported.
 Do it at your own risk.

-### How do I connect with SSH to the Raspberry Pi?
+### How do I connect with SSH to NextCloudPi?

-There are two ways.
+There are three ways.

+1. From ncp-web, activate SSH from the `SSH` option.
-1. You can place an empty file named `ssh` in the boot partition of the sd card (so `/boot/ssh`)
+2. (Rpi only) You can place an empty file named `ssh` in the boot partition of the sd card (so `/boot/ssh`)
-2. You can connect a keyboard and screen to the Raspberry Pi, log in and activate it typing `sudo raspi-config`, then go to the option 'Interfacing Options' > 'SSH'
+3. (Rpi only) You can connect a keyboard and screen to the Raspberry Pi, log in and activate it typing `sudo raspi-config`, then go to the option 'Interfacing Options' > 'SSH'

 ### Is there a changelog?